EDU SERIES – PPC: Part 4 of 6 – CTR & Quality Score

 Benefits of Improving Google Quality Score

-By analyzing thousands of PPC accounts, we know that Quality Score has a direct correlation on your PPC success.
+By analysing thousands of PPC accounts, we know that Quality Score has a direct correlation on your PPC success.
 By optimising your Quality Scores, you’ll be setting yourself up for higher return on investment (ROI).
 That’s because higher Quality Scores correlate with lower cost per conversion!
 Cost per conversion is different from cost per click.
-It’s not how much you pay for each click, but how much you pay when someone takes the action you want them to take, whether that’s signing up for a free trial or making a product purchase.
+It’s not how much you pay for each click, but how much you pay when someone takes the action you want them to take.
+Whether that’s signing up for a free trial or making a product purchase.
 Since not every click results in a conversion, cost per conversion is generally higher than cost per click.

 Luckily, strong Quality Scores lower both your cost per click and your cost per conversion.